tristenTeaching/RRQSNoah/README.md

-# Road Runner Quickstart
+# Road Runner Advanced Examples

-An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.
+You should be fairly familiar with Road Runner and the quickstart before taking a look at these samples.

+The main quickstart repo can be found [here](https://github.com/acmerobotics/road-runner).

 ## Installation